Byte Pair Encoding for Efficient Time Series Forecasting: Experiments

 \textbf{Computational effort} Building the vocabulary of our tokenizer is an iterative process.
-Computationally, this is rather cheap, and we execute it on a single core of an Intel Xeon w5-3435X CPU.
-For our medium compression tokenizer and \num{100000} time series with a total of \num{100}\,M samples, vocabulary generation only takes \num{3.8} hours utilizing \SI{1.2}{\giga\byte} of CPU memory.\\ For training the T5 models, we utilize Nvidia H100 GPUs.
+Computationally, this is rather cheap and we execute it on a single core of an Intel Xeon w5-3435X CPU.
+For our medium compression tokenizer and \num{100000} time series with a total of \num{100}\,M samples, vocabulary generation only takes \num{3.8} hours utilizing \SI{1.2}{\giga\byte} of CPU memory.
+Analytically computing the conditional decoding distributions is even faster and generally takes under \num{10} seconds.\\ For training the T5 models, we utilize Nvidia H100 GPUs.
 In total, we train \num{36} foundation models of different sizes and with different motif-based tokenizers.
 We estimate the computational effort to reproduce our experiments in \cref{tab:computehours}.
 Please note that we reuse previously trained tokenizers and models in most of our experiments.